-It’s very important to have clarity on which platform is right for your business and what are its pros and cons, and what features does the platform have.
+The platform is the foundation of an online store.
+It’s very important to have clarity on which platform is right for your eCommerce startup, and what are its pros and cons, and what features does the platform have.
 So, let’s understand these platforms in detail.

-Magento is the go-to solution for businesses just entering the digital space because it is easy to integrate with third-party services, mobile-friendly, and provides SEO friendly URL structures, sitemaps, tags, description, etc.
+Magento is the go-to solution for businesses just entering the digital space.
+With the help of Magento development company, startups can easily create customized solutions.
+It is easy to integrate the store with third-party services, mobile-friendly, and provides SEO friendly URL structures, sitemaps, tags, description, etc.

 Along with these merits, there are demerits too.
 With Magento, you need a dedicated server to host your website.
 This might increase the cost of development and customizing your site further might become challenging compared to other eCommerce platforms.
 If you are using the open-source version of Magento then there are chances of you ending up with a slow loading website.
 But, with the enterprise version which will cost you a handsome amount, this issue gets solved.